7 Essential Tax Tips for Young Professionals

 7. Don’t forget to make your IRA contribution.

 You have until April 18, 2017 to make a contribution to an IRA account for 2016.
 Traditional IRAs and Simplified Employee Pension (SEP) IRA contributions are deductible, Roth IRA contributions are not.
 Contribution limits for Traditional and Roth IRAs are $5,500 if you are under age 50 and $6,500 if you are 50 or older.
 SEPs have much higher contribution limits, but are only for people who have their own business – perfect for those gig workers we just discussed.
 Income eligibility limits apply to Roth IRAs and the deductibility of traditional IRAs.
-They’re complicated, but SoFi’s IRA Calculator can help you choose the right account for you—and you can open an account with SoFi Wealth and contribute with a few clicks.
+They’re complicated, but SoFi’s IRA Calculator can help you choose the right account for you—and you can open an account with SoFi Invest and contribute with a few clicks.
 You can also learn more here or make an appointment with an advisor to get some help.

 Where to find tax help